 Talking about your feelings can be good for your mental health.
 It is often the first step to overcoming mental health problems and there are people who are willing to listen.
 Some people prefer to speak to family or friends, others may wish to discuss their feelings with a professional.
 You can talk to your GP about how you are feeling, they can offer you information on support such as treatments and counselling available.

-If you’re considering seriously harming yourself: then reach out for support now.
+If you’re considering seriously harming yourself please reach out for support now.

 If you have seriously harmed yourself, or you don’t feel that you can keep yourself safe right now seek immediate help by calling 999, or going straight to A&E.